-Amy said she’s been learning about Mae C. Jemison because, “…she was the first black woman to travel into space and the first person from Star Trek in actual space (before William Shatner).
-My 6-year old told me she was inspired by Nichelle Nichols (Uhura from Star Trek) to become an astronaut and, after that, managed to get a speaking part on Star Trek: The Original Series.”
+Amy said that she’s been learning about Mae C. Jemison for Black History Month because, “…she was the first Black woman to travel into space and the first person from Star Trek in actual space (before William Shatner).
+My 6-year old daughter told me she was inspired by Nichelle Nichols (Lieutenant Uhura from Star Trek) to become an astronaut and, after that, managed to get a speaking part on Star Trek: The Original Series.”

 Who Have You Been Celebrating for Black History Month?

-If you want to join the conversation, tell us who you’ve been celebrating or learning more about during Black History Month.
+Join the conversation and tell us who you’ve been remembering and celebrating during Black History Month.

-Perhaps you’ve been learning about a famous historical figure, a celebrity or current public figure.
+Perhaps you’re learning about a famous historical figure, a celebrity or current public figure.
 Or you just want to celebrate a friend or family member who you’re particularly proud of.